danyk20/ctfd-personal_challenge-plugin/personal_challenges/README.md

 Example: `populate_personal.py --flags --players 16 --challenges 3`

 It adds 16 players, 3 challenges and 48 flags (16 players * 3 challenges) into the database.

+### Store interface test

+0. Open cmd from fresh running docker image with **empty** database : `ctfd_ctfd_1`.
+1. Run database store interface test `$ python3 CTFd/plugins/personal_challenges/tests/store_test.py [--players <number_of_players>] [--challenges <number_of_challenges>] [--url <url>]`.
+2. It is possible to log in using credentials username : `admin` password : `admin` to manually delete test data after test is done.

+``store_test.py`` is small script to fill up database with users, challenges, admin and skip setup with default values to test CTFd store interface functions.

+`--players <number_of_players>` option must contain a positive number otherwise default 100 players will be added to database.

+`--challenges <number_of_challenges>` option must contain a positive number otherwise default 100 challenges will be added to database.

+`--url <url>` option must contain url of currently running CTFd server that we want to test

+Example: `store_test.py --players 16 --challenges 5`

+It adds 1 admin, 2 * 16 players, 3 + 2 * 5 challenges but only 80 flags (16 players * 5 challenges) into the database.